c2digital/OU-TM111/notes/TM111 - Part 3 - Key Terms.md

     - The faithfulness of the digital copy will depend on how many numbers we use to divide the voltage (eg. 8-bit will have less bands than 16-bit)
     - The ear generally cannot tell the different in pitch of less than a few hertz
   - Audio in raw form takes alot of memory

+## Compression

+### Lossless Compression
+- Stored in a way whereby the original can be restored with nothing altered.
+Nothing taken away or lost.
+- Examples are .zip
+- One example of lossless encoding is 'dictionary-based encoding'.
+- In most digital files, the same data is repeated many times.
+The compression algorithum scans for these patterns and translates them into something that takes less space.
+- Run length encoding can take repeated contiguous data and replace them with one instance and the number of times to repeat it

+## Lossy Compression
+- Data will be removed and cannot be recovered, hopefully data that is redundant or won't be noticeable
+-